nexageapps/AI/README.md

 ---

-DISCLAIMER: This is an independent student project, not officially affiliated with the University of Auckland.
-Created by a current MAI student to share learning materials.
-Course references (COMPSCI 713, 714, 761, 762, 703, COMPSYS 721) are for educational context only.
+DISCLAIMER: This is an independent student project created for all university students and AI learners worldwide.
+The author is currently pursuing a Master of Artificial Intelligence at the University of Auckland.
+Course references (COMPSCI 713, 714, 761, 762, 703, COMPSYS 721) are provided as examples of how this content can complement university coursework.
 Content and opinions are solely those of the author.

 ---

 ## About This Project

-I'm a Master of Artificial Intelligence (MAI) student at the University of Auckland, and this is my open-source learning journey.
-This repository documents everything I'm learning to help fellow students, researchers, and AI enthusiasts.
+This is an open-source AI learning journey created for university students and AI learners worldwide.
+The author is currently pursuing a Master of Artificial Intelligence at the University of Auckland, and this repository documents the learning process to help students, researchers, and AI enthusiasts everywhere.

 **Why this exists:**
 - Student perspective on AI concepts from scratch